microservicekit/consul/website/source/docs/acl/acl-system.html.md

  * **ACL Service Identities** - Service Identities allow for an abbreviated syntax for expressing a kind of policy needed for an token to be usable with [Consul Connect](/docs/connect/index.html).
-At authorization time this acts like an additional policy were attached, the contents of which are described further below.
+At authorization time this acts like an additional policy was attached, the contents of which are described further below.
 These are directly attached to tokens and roles and not independently configured.
 (Added in Consul 1.5)